 Connecting Guitar Modes – One with the Universe

 After reading the above, you should be familiar with the 7 modes of the major scale:

-We know that each of the modes start off of a specific note of the major scale, which means that all of these modes will be connected.
+We know that each of the modes starts off with a specific note of the major scale, which means that all of these modes will be connected.
 Remember the major scale, and how it looked when you spread all of its notes along the fretboard?